 What to Expect During the Procedure

 Once the incision has been made, the area to be addressed is injected with tumescent fluid (saline, lidocaine, epinepherin).
 Ultrasonic probe, Vaser, or laser can be used at this point, or this step can be skipped, and a suction cannula is inserted into the body to vacuum out the unwanted fat.
-Depending upon the board certified plastic surgeon at North Valley Plastic Surgery, the incision site will be closed with dissolvable or Nylon sutures, or, in many cases, dependant skin port incisions are left open to drain.
+Depending upon the board certified plastic surgeon at Arizona Facial Plastics, the incision site will be closed with dissolvable or Nylon sutures, or, in many cases, dependant skin port incisions are left open to drain.
 The incisions may or may not be left partly open to let the serosanguineous (blood and tumescent) fluid drain.

 Women may have liposuction performed under the chin, on their hips, thighs, and stomach, and in the underarm and breast area.
 The most common areas for men include under the chin and around the waist.
 Liposuction is also often used in male breast reduction (gynecomastia)